fortrabbit/docs/11.concepts/apex-domains.md

 ### Our opinion about APEX domains

-Naked domains may look pleasing, but don't take this too seriously.
+Bare domains may look pleasing, but don't take this too seriously.
 Big players like Google use a `www.` subdomain without you noticing, and most bigger sites do the same.
 Safari and Chrome don't show the `www.` prefix in the address bar anymore.
 Firefox greys out the protocol of this trivial domain.
 The `www.` prefix is so common, you hardly recognize it.

 We provide a forwarding service so that all requests on the APEX domain will get forwarded to the `www.` domain, including deep-links and https links.
 So you can still print the bare domain on flyers or in your email signature.